11 Types of Plums: Every Taste & Color Pictured Here

 7) Mirabelle Plum

-You know them better as cherry plums that are really small but surprisingly sweet.
+You know them better as cherry plums (they are not types of cherries) that are really small but surprisingly sweet.
 They're typically grown in a part of France and are well known for their use in jams, jellies, fruit brandy, and some baked goods.

 Mirabelle plums are one of the rarest kinds of plums and aren’t found in many parts of the world.
 They're also difficult to import to other countries from France because of quality control.